fnetai/shell-flow/fnet/how-to.md

 ## Overview

 The `@fnet/shell-flow` library provides developers with a streamlined way to execute shell commands in sequence, parallel, or as background processes.
 It offers robust error handling, output capture, and environment management capabilities.
-This library is particularly useful for automating complex workflows and managing shell-based operations.

 ## Installation

-To include `@fnet/shell-flow` in your project, run one of the following commands:

 ```bash
 npm install @fnet/shell-flow